 ‘Hey Paul, all of these walks are tame and you’re pathetic for even recommending them.
 I want something unnecessarily hardcore.
 I want to cry.
 I want to be in pain.
 I want to hike for millions of miles with absolutely no respite.’

 A lengthy trek which clocks in at a hefty 864 kilometres or 537 miles, The Scottish National Trail is a gargantuan challenge.
 It runs from the Scottish border town of Kirk Yetholm up to the northerly point of Cape Wrath.
 Ridiculously difficult and ridiculously lengthy, most people do this in short stretches, while some punishment-lovers attempt it all in one go.
 If you decide to do the latter, it’ll likely take you around 6 weeks.

 If you want a slightly shorter challenge, consider the Cape Wrath Trail, the last part of the Scottish National Trail.

 I know, I know, I’ve left off loads of excellent hikes.
 But unless there’s some list on the internet called ‘best ten million hikes in Scotland’, that’s always gonna be the case.

 If you want any more information on Scotland, stick with us.
-We have city guides on Edinburgh and Glasgow, tips on what not to do and what not to say, a detailed and unexpected answer on why are there no trees in Scotland, a review on the top reasons why you should go to Scotland, and much more.
+We have city guides on Edinburgh and Glasgow, tips on what not to do and what not to say, a detailed guide on why there are no trees in Scotland, a review on the top reasons why you should go to Scotland, and much more.
 Whatever you want to know about Scotland, we’ve got it right here.